morpho-org/vault-v2-reallocation-bot/README.md

 - `VAULT_WHITELIST`: List of vaults addresses.

-**Execution Interval**: The bot will run once every N seconds, with this value as N:
+**Execution Interval**: The bot will run once every N minutes, with this value as N:

-- `EXECUTION_INTERVAL`: Seconds to wait between runs.
+- `EXECUTION_INTERVAL`: Minutes to wait between runs.

 The secrets must be set in the `.env` file at the root of the repository, with the following keys: